Mission Statement

 Board of Directors

-Alana Clason is a PhD student at the University of Northern BC since January 2011.
-She is supervised by Dr. Phil Burton and Dr. Eliot McIntre both with the Canadian Forest Service.
+Alana Clason, PhD.
+Alana completed her PhD at the University of Northern BC in 2017.
+Her research focused on understanding the northern range limit of whitebark pine, and what that means for range shifts under climate change.
 She completed her MSc in summer 2010 at the University of Alberta, in collaboration with the Bulkley Valley Research Centre, working on whitebark pine ecology and resilience at the NW edge of its range.
-Catching the whitebark pine bug, she continues to persue whitebark pine research for her PhD, hoping to focus on the resilience of northern populations in both the coastal and Rocky Mountains under changing climate.
-Originally from Ottawa, Alana fell in love with the west and has recently put her roots down in Smithers, a beautiful and vibrant community in NW BC.
-When not behind a computer, she loves exploring the outdoors in her new hometown.
+Originally from Ottawa, Alana fell in love with the west and put her roots down in Smithers, a beautiful and vibrant community in NW BC.
+When not behind a computer, she loves exploring the outdoors in and around her hometown.

 Don Pigott has worked in silviculture within BC, and internationally, for over 40 years.
 He worked in the Forest Research department of MacMillan Bloedel for 13 years before founding Yellow Point Propagation in 1982.
 His company is involved in silviculture and tree improvement consulting, gene conservation, and cone and seed collection and processing.
 For the past ten years Don has been involved in gene conservation of whitebark pine, and several other BC tree species considered to be priorities for both in situ and ex situ gene conservation.
 If it were not for his young grandson, he would probably be living in the Valdivian rainforest in Chile.

-Alana Clason is a PhD student at the University of Northern BC since January 2011.
-She is supervised by Dr. Phil Burton and Dr. Eliot McIntre both with the Canadian Forest Service.
+Alana Clason, PhD.
+Alana completed her PhD at the University of Northern BC in 2017.
+Her research focused on understanding the northern range limit of whitebark pine, and what that means for range shifts under climate change.
 She completed her MSc in summer 2010 at the University of Alberta, in collaboration with the Bulkley Valley Research Centre, working on whitebark pine ecology and resilience at the NW edge of its range.
-Catching the whitebark pine bug, she continues to persue whitebark pine research for her PhD, hoping to focus on the resilience of northern populations in both the coastal and Rocky Mountains under changing climate.
-Originally from Ottawa, Alana fell in love with the west and has recently put her roots down in Smithers, a beautiful and vibrant community in NW BC.
-When not behind a computer, she loves exploring the outdoors in her new hometown.
+Originally from Ottawa, Alana fell in love with the west and put her roots down in Smithers, a beautiful and vibrant community in NW BC.
+When not behind a computer, she loves exploring the outdoors in and around her hometown.

 Don Pigott has worked in silviculture within BC, and internationally, for over 40 years.
 He worked in the Forest Research department of MacMillan Bloedel for 13 years before founding Yellow Point Propagation in 1982.
 His company is involved in silviculture and tree improvement consulting, gene conservation, and cone and seed collection and processing.
 For the past ten years Don has been involved in gene conservation of whitebark pine, and several other BC tree species considered to be priorities for both in situ and ex situ gene conservation.
 If it were not for his young grandson, he would probably be living in the Valdivian rainforest in Chile.